lccherri/gitops-pull-model/README.md

 ## Configuring Groups and Permissions

-If you are not using the `kubeadmin` user, you need to create a `gitops-admin` group and add your current user to it to ensure administrative access to the ArgoCD instances provisioned on each OpenShift cluster.
+**If you are not using the `kubeadmin` user**, you need to create a `gitops-admin` group and add your current user to it to ensure administrative access to the ArgoCD instances provisioned on each OpenShift cluster.
 Execute the following commands:

 ```bash
 # Create a new group named gitops-admin